-You can also watch our video series on setting up a sales meeting agenda that motivates your team and improves productivity.
+You can also watch our video series on setting up a sales team meeting agenda that motivates your salesforce and improves productivity.

 Before you plan your meeting, ask yourself, “Do I even need one in the first place?”

 If you can resolve issues, gather information or answer questions in less than 10 minutes, you probably don’t need to hold a meeting.
-Instead, ask the salesperson (or people) you need to speak with if they have time for a quick chat.
+Instead, you can reach out on Slack for a one-on-one chat or hop on a quick Zoom call with the team members you need answers from rather than holding an all-hands meeting.

 Mark Hunter of The Sales Hunter shines a light on one particular motivator behind unnecessary sales meetings: